jurasec/SmartReponseLogRhythm/JIRAServiceDesk/README.md

 ## Requirements:

-1. Create a Jira Serice Desk account and create a new project.
+1. Create a Jira Service Desk account and create a new project.
 The new project is optional, it's just for a better ticket's organization.
 2. A LogRhythm Enviroment to test and create the SmartResponse Plugin.
 3. Your favorite Code Editor.